wdi-sf-march-2014/notes/Git/git_branching.md

 >>>>>>> conflict
 ```

-The first setion is the code from our master branch and the second is the code we are trying to merge in.
+The first section of the code is from our master branch and the second is the code we are trying to merge in.

 Here you will have to manually select the code you want.